 After Harry finished working with the Gas-in-a-Box model, I decided to test the model with students who had not been involved in its development.
 I contacted a local high school and arranged to meet three hours a week for several weeks with a few juniors and seniors taking introductory physics.
-The group was somewhat fluid, consisting of three regular members with 3 - 4 others sometimes dropping in.
+The group met with me when we could work it into our schedules, sometimes during free periods and sometimes before or after school.
+The group was somewhat fluid, consisting of three regular members with 3-4 others sometimes dropping in.
 The students who chose to be involved did so out of interest.
-Their teacher described the 3 regular members as "average to slightly above average" physics students.
+Their teacher described the 3 regular members as "average to slightly above average" physics students in his (non-honors) class.
 I introduced the students to the Gas-in-a-Box model, showed them how to run the model and how to change elementary parameters of the model.
 I asked them to begin by just "playing" with the model and talking to me about what they observed.
 I describe below these students' experience with GasLab.
 I have introduced GasLab to dozens of groups of students (high school and collegiate) since that time.
 While the details of their explorations are quite different in each case, the overall character of the model-based inquiry is typified by the story related below.

 The students worked as a group, one of them "driving" the model from the keyboard with others suggesting experiments to try.
-One of the first suggested experiments was to put all of the particles in the center of the box8.
-This led to a pleasing result as the gas "exploded" in rings of color, a red ring on the outside, with a nested green ring and a blue ring innermost.
-The students soon hit upon the same initial experiment that stimulated Harry.
+One of the first suggested experiments was to put all of the particles in the center of the box.
+16 This led to an aesthetically pleasing result as the gas "exploded" in rings of color, a red ring on the outside, with a nested green ring and a blue ring innermost.

+The students soon hit upon the same initial experiment that had stimulated Harry.
 They started with a uniform distribution of 8000 green particles and immediately wondered at the preponderance of blue particles over red particles as the simulation unfolded.
-Over the next week, they went through much of the same reasoning that Harry had gone though connecting the energy economy of the gas particle ensemble with the speed distribution of the particles.
+Over the next week, they went through much of the same reasoning that Harry had gone through connecting the energy economy of the gas particle ensemble with the speed distribution of the particles.

-But these students were not as motivated by this question as was Harry.
-One student, Albert, became very excited by the idea that the micro-model should reproduce the macroscopic gas laws:
+But these students were not as motivated by this particular question as Harry had been.
+One student, Albert, became very excited by the idea that the laws of physics would emerge from the model rules: